 Use Strong Passwords

 Poor password choices create dangerous security gaps.
-Weak passwords make brute force attacks easier, heighten the threat of malicious insiders, and enable an attacker to silently gain network access.
+Weak passwords make brute force attacks easier, heighten the threat of malicious insiders, and enable an attacker to gain network access silently.

 Ensure employees use complex and unique passwords and that they change them every few weeks.
-Also, educate the staff about the importance of not sharing passwords with other employees.
+Additionally, educate staff on the importance of not sharing passwords with other employees.

 Consider using an enterprise password management solution to streamline password practices.